jinroh/kadoh/README.md

 # KadOH - Javascript P2P framework

 **KadOH** is a framework to build P2P applications for browsers and node.js.
 By implementing the basis of the [Kademlia DHT](http://en.wikipedia.org/wiki/Kademlia), KadOH lets you build **distributed web applications** for mobile and desktop devices.
 With its flexible and extensible design, you can easily adapt KadOH to fit your needs.
+KadOH is available under the MIT License.

 KadOH abstract many different transport protocols to provide P2P connections.
 In the browser we support [XMPP over Bosh](http://xmpp.org/extensions/xep-0206.html) and [Socket.io](http://socket.io/), and you can go for UDP and native XMPP in a node.js application.
 We plan to support **[WebRTC](http://www.webrtc.org/)** soon !